secretstartups/handbook/infrastructure/product-management/proposals/disaster-recovery/index.html.md

 ## Current Capabilities
 GitLab.com is primarily based around Google Cloud Platform services and [resources in the US-East region](/handbook/engineering/infrastructure/production/architecture/) in addition to dependening upon CDN, global routing, and edge network services from Cloudflare.

 The GitLab.com systems are based on the same codebase that GitLab self-managed customers enjoy.
 Our aim is to deliver improved disaster recovery capabilities for GitLab.com while continuing to use and improve the GitLab product.
-While GitLab.com presents unique challenges due to its large scale, addressing these challenges and extending the solutions to self-hosted customers will help them scale out their own GitLab operations as they grow.

 GitLab.com has implemented scaling features significantly larger than our largest published reference architecture to provide for resiliency and availability of GitLab.com services in the single US-East region.
 Additionally, GitLab.com employs technology and process to ensure that healthy backups of stateful data systems are taken on a frequent schedule.
 More importantly, we test that these backups can successfully be restored.